urbanairship/android-samples/README.md

 ## Further Reading

-For more information on using Rich Push for Android see the [tutorial](http://docs.urbanairship.com/topic-guides/android-rp-tutorial.html)
+For more information on using Message Center for Android see the [tutorial](http://docs.urbanairship.com/topic-guides/android-rp-tutorial.html)